True to the Game (film)

-True to the Game is a 2017 American drama film directed by Preston A. Whitmore II, written by Nia Hill, and starring Columbus Short, Andra Fuller, Vivica A. Fox, Nelsan Ellis and Jennifer Freeman.
-It was based on Teri Woods' novel of the same name.A 2020 sequel named True to the Game 2: Gena's Story was released on November 6, 2020.
+True to the Game is a 2017 American romantic crime drama film directed by Preston A. Whitmore II, written by Nia Hill, and starring Columbus Short, Andra Fuller, Vivica A. Fox, Nelsan Ellis, and Jennifer Freeman.
+It is based on Teri Woods's novel of the same name and follows Quadir Richards (Short), a charismatic drug lord who tries to start a new life after he falls in love with Gena Rollins (Peeples), a young woman from Philadelphia.

+The film was released on September 8, 2017 by Faith Media Distribution.
+A 2020 sequel named True to the Game 2: Gena's Story was released on November 6, 2020.
 A second sequel, True to the Game 3, was released in December 3, 2021.